SPRINT LEADERS CHAMPIONSHIP FAQs

 Do you have a question about the Sprint Leaders Championship and its regulations?
 This FAQ will be extended to try and answer questions that are frequently asked about the Championship.
 If your question doesn't appear on this page you can always get in touch with us via the enquiry page and we will get back to you with the answer.

 Q. Why have you adopted an unusual scoring system?

-A. At first sight it might appear that by having only 6 Championship classes,entrants with relatively low powered or smaller capacity engines could be disadvantaged, but it must be remembered that the entrant is free to compete in whichever event class is most appropriate to his or her car.
-Hence it is very unlikely that an up to 1400cc Roadgoing Series Production car will compete directly against an up to 2000cc or an over 2000cc Roadgoing Series Production car, each of which will be able to score points at an event in its own class.
-But at the end of the season, the points scored by all Roadgoing Series Production Championship class entrants will be compared with each other to allocate awards.
+A. We believe that the 14 classes can accommpdate the vast majority of vehicles competing in Sprints and it must be remembered that the entrant is free to compete in whichever event class is most appropriate to his or her car.
+Although 'Kit cars' have only a single Roadgoing or Modified class it is very unlikely that an up to 1800cc Roadgoing Specialist Production car will compete directly against an over 2000cc Roadgoing Specialist Production car, each of which will be able to score points at an event in its own class.
+But at the end of the season, the points scored by all Roadgoing Specialist Production Championship class entrants will be compared with each other to allocate awards.

 Q. Why have you chosen to allocate points on a time difference percentage?

 A. By allocating points in relation to a percentage of the event class winner’s time, the effects of adverse weather conditions are minimised, and so a competitor should not be adversely affected in terms of his or he scores generated if he or she is unlucky enough to select an unusually high proportion of wet or cold events in which to compete.
 In addition, the system will allow a good points score for a competitor who achieves or is close to an event class winning time, even if there are relatively few competitors in that event class.